 The sample clip in the initial video is a moderate challenging version of the Copenhagen plank.
 The video here will demonstrate many different variations of the traditional Copenhagen plank.

 The groin is an often-overlooked muscle group.
 Far too often we forget about the hip adductors because there is rightly an emphasis on hip abductors, due to their large role in frontal plane stability.
-Especially with the extremely high prevalence of groin strain, those meaty insides of the thighs should not be neglected!
+Especially with the extremely high prevalence of groin strains, those meaty insides of the thighs should not be neglected!

 Most Undervalued Exercises: #4 – Modified Side Plank + Clam

 The final exercise of the most undervalued exercises!